codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 ### Starting the first build

-Once the build is started you Codefresh will navigate you to the build progress of the sample application.
+Once the build is started Codefresh will navigate you to the build progress of the sample application.

 {% include
 image.html